Move Baby Move

 If you are diagnosed with gestational diabetes, your blood sugar will need to be monitored closely and kept under control.
 This condition can lead to extremely serious complications if not managed well.
 When your blood sugar is not controlled and allowed to run high, there is an increased risk of miscarriage, stillbirth, preeclampsia, preterm delivery (before 37 weeks), and the possibility of a Caesarean section due to a large baby weighing 9 pounds or more.

-For more information on gestational diabetes, how it can be managed and how it may impact your pregnancy, or to proactively pass this vital information via the CDC’s Health-e-Cards to other pregnant moms, please visit the CDC and the National Diabetes Information Clearinghouse (NDIC).
+For more information on gestational diabetes, how it can be managed and how it may impact your pregnancy, or to proactively pass this vital information to other pregnant moms, please visit the CDC and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).